 There is nothing I love to do quite as much as scrubbing the toilets in my home.

 Seriously.
 When does anyone enjoy cleaning?
-And I am not just talking about the toilet, but literally any type of cleaning at all.
+And I am not just talking about just the bathroom, but literally any type of cleaning at all.

-When I was younger and had a family along with a full-time job, weekly cleaning was just something that had to be done.
+When I was younger and had a young active family along with a full-time job and that meant that weekly cleaning was just something that had to be done.
 Since my schedule was already packed to the nines, that meant I had to do all of it (laundry included) in one frazzled day.

-This was my Saturday marathon cleaning day and I would usually plop my kiddos in front of the television with a bowl of fruit loops.
+That day was usually on the weekend and what I like to call my Saturday marathon cleaning day.
+This was when I would usually plop my kiddos in front of the television with a bowl of fruit loops.
 Then I would grab my supplies and make the mad dash of cleaning as quickly as I could before any of them needed me.

 It was quite comical really.

-There I would be running from room to room trying to clean, wash, vacuum, up the cluttered and messy remnants from the week.
+There I would be running from room to room trying to clean, wash, and vacuum up the cluttered and messy remnants from the week.
 Washing walls, dusting, vacuuming, and gathering up the debris that made our space look more like a disaster area rather than a room in our house.

 This weekly ritual usually ate up most of the day and by the end of it, I was completely and totally spent.
 Too tired to play with the kids or do anything with my family.